 U.S. citizens seeking emergency assistance should email KyivACS@state.gov for assistance.
-The U.S. government will not be able to evacuate U.S. citizens from Ukraine.
 Please review what the U.S. government can and cannot do to assist you in a crisis overseas.
-U.S. citizens may seek consular services, including requests for repatriation loans, passports, and visa services, at U.S. embassies and consulates in neighboring countries.
+U.S. citizens may also seek consular services, including requests for repatriation loans, passports, and visa services, at U.S. embassies and consulates in neighboring countries.

-On February 24, the Ukrainian government declared a state of emergency.
-Each province (oblast) will decide on the measures to be implemented according to local conditions.
+On February 24, 2022, the Ukrainian government declared a state of emergency.
+Each province (oblast) decides on measures to be implemented according to local conditions.
 Measures could include curfews, restrictions on the freedom of movement, ID verification, and increased security inspections, among other measures.
-Follow any state of emergency measures imposed in your oblast.
+Follow any oblast-specific state of emergency measures.

 Read the country information page for additional information on travel to Ukraine.